tjohns/zf/README.txt

-Welcome to Zend Framework 1.7.0!
-This is the first release in the Zend Framework 1.7 series.
+Welcome to Zend Framework 1.7.1!
+This is the first maintenance release in the Zend Framework 1.7 series.
 This release maintains backwards compatibility with all Zend Framework 1.x releases.

 RELEASE INFORMATION
 ---------------

-Zend Framework 1.7.0 ([INSERT REV NUM HERE]).
+Zend Framework 1.7.1 ([INSERT REV NUM HERE]).
-Released on 2008-11-17.
+Released on 2008-12-01.

 SPECIAL NOTICE
 --------------